Aiways U6

-The Aiways U6 is an all-electric battery-powered fastback Compact crossover SUV from Aiways.
+The Aiways U6 (爱驰U6) is a battery electric compact crossover SUV manufactured by the Chinese company Aiways.

+Overview

 The U6 will be the second all-electric model produced by Chinese start up, Aiways.
 It is based on the U6 ion concept first shown at the Chengdu Auto Show in China in July 2020, and went into pre-production at Aiways’ Shangrao plant in May 2021.

-Production

 The U6 will be produced at Aiways’ Shangrao plant, China.
 The pre-production phase began in May 2021.
 Mass production for the Chinese market and delivery is planned in 2021.
 Production for European models will begin later in 2021, and market launch in Europe will be early 2022.